taprobane99/iMac5KLinux/README.md

 Works on Ubuntu 26.04 LTS.
 May work on Mint, and other Debian distros.

-It should work on all 5K iMacs expect perhaps those with Vega GPUs.
+It should work on all 5K iMacs except perhaps those with Vega GPUs.
 Backup important files before running.

 Needs 7GB Disk Space and 50-70 minutes compile time.